karstenw/linguistics/README.md

 The runtime for `install-conceptnet-database.py` is ca. 10 minutes.

-As with the nltk download, no feedback.
-Can be run from terminal.
+As with the nltk download there is no feedback but it can be run from the terminal to see what's going on.

 ## General